 May I use your photo on my website/blog?

 All of the content and photography on this website are owned by us (unless otherwise specified) and are copyrighted material.
 If you’re looking to feature a recipe as part of a round-up post you are more than welcome to share ONE photograph, but it must be credited and properly back-linked to the appropriate recipe URL using a do-follow link.
 We ask that you send us an email letting us know that you included one of our recipes so that we can help promote the post.
-Please email us if you wish to share an image for any content designed to promote other brands, etc. (ie. brand-sponsored content, etc.) so that we can create the appropriate licensing agreement.
+Please email us at firstname.lastname@example.org if you wish to share an image for any content designed to promote other brands, etc. (ie. brand-sponsored content, etc.) so that we can create the appropriate licensing agreement.
 We do not permit the reprint of recipes in full on other websites and are copyrighted material.
 They may not be published elsewhere without our written permission.
-Feel free to contact us if you have any specific questions or requests or if none of your questions are addressed above.
+Feel free to email us at email@example.com if you have any specific questions or requests or if none of your questions are addressed above.